Ekey/REE.PAK.Tool/README.md

 > ROM files are encrypted only on the PC platform.

 # Platform (Steam)

+> [!important]
+> These lists are for the Steam platform only.
+For other platforms, the lists are below.

 | Game   | Steam   | SteamDB   | List Tag   |
 |---      |---    |---    |---    |
 | Apollo Justice: Ace Attorney Trilogy | [here](https://store.steampowered.com/app/2187220) | [here](https://steamdb.info/app/2187220)| [AJ_AAT_STM_Release](Projects)